 Maybe a combination of the two approaches (paper notebooks and digital notebooks) gives a decent workflow.
 The experiments can be logged into the paper notebook, but once the log on paper crosses a threshold, the notes should be filtered and the extracted information be transferred into a digital format; and the cycle can then repeat.

 We are moving towards a paperless world and with good reason.
 Digital notebooks bring about a paradigm shift in the way we store and think of information.
-They give us the flexibility of backing up notes, the flexibility of accessing notes on multiple devices, the flexibility of sharing information seamlessly, the flexibility of peacefully reorganising information, and a hell lot more.
+They give us the flexibility of backing up notes, accessing notes on multiple devices, sharing information seamlessly and of peacefully reorganising information.

 Having failed at using physical notebooks as an effective way of storing information, I searched for digital alternatives.
 Evernote, Simplenote, nvAlt seem to be some of the popular names.
 Even neatly organized plain text files should do a better job than paper!

-Summary?
-Digital Notebooks are a great way of organising thoughts and information.
-Give it a shot :)Tweet
+Digital Notebooks is a real good way of organising thoughts and information.
+Give it a shot!Tweet

 comments powered by Disqus